ZombieCs/cs2-infinite-weapons/README.md

 #### update

-This reloads the configuration from the disk and updates the signature in the gamedata.json file with the values from the config file (if not empty).
+This reloads the configuration from the disk and updates the signature in the signature file with the values from the config (if not empty).
 Otherwise it overwrites it with the integrated last-known signature.

 #### reload